-The Kavli Fellowships, which are advertised regularly We are also supporting a Fellowship in exoplanets, together with the School of the Physical Sciences every year, have established themselves as high profile, coveted positions for scientists in the early stagand with the three departments (IoA, Physics and DAMTP), which has been awarded to Annelies Mortier (radial velocity detection and mass measurements of exoplanets), who started in 2018.
+The Kavli Fellowships, which are advertised regularly every year, have established themselves as high profile, coveted positions for scientists in the early stages of their career.

 In 2018 three new Kavli Fellows have started at KICC: Anastasia Fialkov (21cm cosmology), Matt Auger (strong lensing and dark matter) and Steven Gratton (CMB and precision cosmology).